 He uses Linux and currently prefers Ubuntu 18.04 / LTS, but has run other distributions (SuSE, Redhat/Fedora; Tru64 (v4.0D-v5.1), with a soft-spot for Mandriva, and now Xubuntu).

-In the laboratory, a self-built Linux cluster, all core nodes being gigabit-switched, was supported by The Royal Society (2001-2012).
-This has been superceded by a 160 node quad socket G34 series Opteron, for local software training and dataset evaluation (2013-).
+In his past laboratories, a self-built Linux 'Beowulf' cluster was used, all core nodes being gigabit-switched (supported by The Royal Society 2001-2012).
+This was superceded by locally-built 160 node quad socket G34-series Opteron (4 servers), for local software training and dataset evaluation (2013-2019).
 Previously, he learnt collective UNIX-internals (kernel rebuilding/

 graphics card/ HD/ memory replacement) and has upgraded many workstations